-This post featuring my farmstand gazpacho recipe includes affiliate links.
+This post featuring my classic gazpacho recipe includes affiliate links.
+Please see my disclosures.

 I’ve talked before about my love for soup.
 It’s real.